91st-paramarines/missionmakers/readmes/snippets.md

 ## Protection zone

 <details>
-Put down a trigger set to repaetable and Radio activation Juliet, then put the following in the Activation box:
+Put the following in a trigger's activation :

 ```
 removeAllWeapons player;